 - Not breed-specific

-7. ROYAL CANIN Shih Tzu Adult Loaf Wet Dog Food 3 oz
+7. Royal Canin Shih Tzu Adult Loaf Wet Dog Food 3 oz

-- Highly palatable loaf: Encourages eating in fussy dogs
+- Highly palatable

-- Supports skin and heart
+- Supports heart health

 8. Healthy Breeds Shih Tzu Multi-Vitamin Soft Chews

-- Tasty soft chews
+- Easy-to-chew soft texture

 - Supports multiple health areas